 Social media is used to grow the reach of the content that you produce, genuinely connect with customers that are looking for what you have to offer, and grow brand awareness within your industry.

 A solid social media strategy is never just one thing.
-It’s part marketing channel, part customer service channel, and part socialization channel.
+It’s a part marketing channel, part customer service channel, and part socialization channel.

 Email Marketing Strategy

-Last, but certainly not least, is email marketing strategy.
+Last, but certainly not least, is an email marketing strategy.
 Email marketing is another core pillar of any inbound marketing plan.
 Your email marketing strategy is the key component for keeping your company top-of-mind and nurturing leads throughout the sales process.

 If we look back at our goal to meet your customers where they already are, there are few platforms that are more important to this concept than email.
 According to a 2016 report, there are more than 3 billion people in the world using email today.